georgekcibi/docker-wordpress/README.md

-# Running wordpress is Docker containers
+# Deploying Wordpress in a Docker container

 This is a documentation to create a Wordpress website using Docker containers.
 Running WordPress in Docker requires two separate containers: a web container, running Apache and PHP, and a database container, hosting MySQL.